evgenius081/SPA/README.md

 Additional packages on client side are bootstrap for nice UI, and FontAwesome, for the same reason (addes pleasant icons).
 ## Start-up
 Using MS Visual Studio or Jetbrains Rider Projects:
-- open SPA.sln file
+1. Open SPA.sln file
-- run solution using SPA IIS or SPA configuration
+2. Run solution using SPA IIS or SPA configuration

 ## Notes
 1. Implementation details are stored in code comments, if something is not understandable, please contact me.